wry0313/gavinwang.dev/posts/tailwind_animation.md

 This is actually kind of tricky, so I won't attempt to explain it here.
 But you should definitely check out how it works [here](https://www.useragentman.com/blog/2013/03/03/animating-circular-paths-using-css3-transitions/).
 Additionally this [stack overflow linkk](https://stackoverflow.com/questions/38877163/why-rotate0deg-matters?rq=1) would also help.

-Thats it!
-After reading this article, you should be able to skillfully  use CSS animation and also understand how to do it with the tailwind CSS framework!
-Now look at your own website, and ask yourself if there are anyways to use CSS animation to bring life and interactivity—go ahead try exploring and experimenting with various animations!
+That's it!
+After reading this article, you should be able to skillfully use CSS animation and understand how to do it with the Tailwind CSS framework.
+Now, take a look at your own website and ask yourself if there are any ways to use CSS animation to bring life and interactivity.
+Go ahead and explore and experiment with CSS animations!

+<span className="animate-pulse">✨🌟😳🤟</span>